10 tips for maximising your time between now and Christmas

 No one can buy from you if they don’t know you are there, so think about the best ways to market your products or services so you can make as much money as possible over this time.
 This could be online with your website and social media, it could be direct marketing to target businesses, advertising, or networking.
 Just work out a clear budget which will give you a return on your investment and make sure that every marketing effort is related to your objectives.

-Black Friday on November 24 is now the biggest shopping day of the year and allows retailers to discount their products for one to five days and boost those pre-Christmas sales.
+Black Friday is on November 24 in 2023.
+It is the biggest shopping day of the year and allows retailers to discount their products for one to five days and boost those pre-Christmas sales.
 It is an excellent opportunity if you sell products, and even service providers can use it as a marketing tool with a bit of creativity, so think about how you can tap into the customer spending at this time.

 - Manage your time well

 Plan your actions for each day and decide what is the most urgent

 Identifying when you are most productive and using those hours wisely

 Don’t be a slave to emails – check them two or three times a day, leaving clear time to get things done

 Cut back on meetings – do you always need to meet someone over coffee to have a discussion, could it be done over the phone or video link?

 Social media is a great marketing tool, but it can suck up a huge amount of time without you realising.
 Make a rule of no personal social media until lunch break and schedule up as much work social media as you can so you’re not tempted to go in and take a look – before you know it you can get sucked in to weddings, babies and what people have had for dinner!
 If you need to do daily social media for work, allocate a maximum of 30 minutes per day to the task.

 - Don’t panic if you’re having an off day